ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 ----------------------------

-**NOTE:** There are two terminals we can operate in - the actual terminal application and the terminal found in VSCode.
+**NOTE:** There are two terminals we can operate in - the actual terminal application, available on your Ubuntu desktop, and the terminal window available in VSCode.
 Unless I explicitly say, only use the terminal application - meaning do **not** use the terminal in VSCode.
 On the chance that we will use the terminal in VSCode, I will specify that.